WHY DO WE TRAIN YOU ON-THE-JOB?

 Here's the thing: most industry professionals who graduate from classroom-based schools will tell you their real education happened after they got out of school!
 (Many of them also openly wish they hadn't spent so much money on their schooling.)
 So why waste those 2-4 years in a classroom when you could be learning those things on-the-job for a lot less money—and learning to do things the way the pros do them by working alongside them?

-Another thing you can't get in a classroom is work experience—and believe it or not, that's the main thing potential employers are looking for.
-In the industries RRFC serves, employers simply don't care where (or if) you went to school, or for how long.
+Another thing you can't get in a classroom is work experience—and experience is the main thing potential employers are looking for.
+In the industries RRFC serves, most employers simply don't care where (or if) you went to school, or for how long.
 They care that you have on-the-job experience.
 (In fact, for some employers, being freshly graduated is a negative, not a positive, because it tells them you have no experience.)
 This is also a big reason why unpaid internships have become so common for trade school graduates.

 With RRFC, on-the-job training means you are getting the work experience AND the education all at once.
 As an apprentice (extern), you're getting the experience that an intern would normally get, PLUS you're getting one-on-one instruction from a mentor who is taking extra time to make sure you know how things work.
-This looks a lot better on a resume than simply sitting in a classroom.
+We believe solid work experience looks a lot better on a resume than proof you sat in a classroom.

 Finally, one of the most important things about the industries we serve is that they all live and breathe by connections.
-You could be the most talented producer on the planet, but if no one in the music industry knows you, they won't hire you.
+You could be a very talented producer but if no one in the music industry knows you, what are the chances of them hiring you?
 The same goes for film industry jobs, restaurant jobs, and jobs in radio.
 Connections are key.

 SO…why does RRFC train you on-the-job?